LPology/Simple-Ajax-Uploader/README.md

       <tr>
         <td><strong>setProgressBar(element)</strong></td>
         <td>Function</td>
-        <td>Designates an element as a progress bar.
-The width of the element will be updated as upload progresses.</td>
+        <td>Designates an element as an upload progress bar.
+The CSS width of the element will be updated by percentage as the upload progresses.</td>
       <tr>
       <tr>
         <td><strong>setFileSizeBox(element)</strong></td>